arlysswest/coral-reef-simulation/coral-reef-simulation/README.md

 ## BRANCHES

 1. main -> contains finsihed version or current best version
-2. visual-version -> contains current version of the visual version
+2. visual-version -> contains current or finsihed version of the visual version
-3. text-based -> contains the finished text based version
+3. text-based -> contains current best version of the program, either visual or text-based

 ### PROCESS

 ## What Worked

-(fill me in)
+I was able to fully implement the simulation logic for both the text-based and visual versions.
+Important successes:

+1. Bevy was effective for creating UI layouts, buttons, images, and real-time updates.
+2. Implementing coral visualization based on coral cover % worked well.
+3. Adding a 3×3 interactive map was successful and made the project more engaging.
+4. Structured state management (Start -> Game -> Game Over) kept the program organized.

 ## What didn't work